katiehuangx/Serious-SQL-Apprenticeship/Health Analytics Mini Case Study.md

 <img width="141" alt="image" src="https://user-images.githubusercontent.com/81607668/128624690-edfb1c8e-2a46-4bd9-a699-d2e678d42664.png">

+There are 554 unique users in the dataset.

-### To answer Q2 to Q8, we create a temporary table.
+### To answer Q2 to Q8, we will create a temporary table.

 ````sql
 DROP TABLE IF EXISTS user_measure_count;